PhoenixGreen/Cypherpunktimes-articles/README.md

 * Create a new GitHub repo for your Cypherpunk Times articles in the "repositories" menu bar, "New" button
 * Give the repo a name, description, and click on the "add a readme file" button.
 Finally, press the "create" button

-## Creating new folders in your repo:
+## Creating new folders in your GitHub repo:

 * You should create a new folder for each series of articles you are working on, e.g. "Governance-Series", "Crypto-Market-Series” etc…
 * In your GitHub account, click on the repo link for your Cypherpunk Times articles (as created above)